Help us achieve our goals:

 If your climber fails to thrive, it may be struggling to establish, perhaps because of difficult soil conditions, poor planting technique, or inadequate aftercare.

-Video: pruning and training climbersClimbers and wall shrubs Climbers: renovating overgrown plantsClimbers and wall shrubs: pruning established plantsClematisLonicera (honeysuckle)Jasmine
+Video: pruning and training climbersCampsisClimbers and wall shrubs Climbers: renovating overgrown plantsClimbers and wall shrubs: pruning established plantsClematisJasmineLonicera (honeysuckle)Passion flowerTrachelospermumWisteria

 the RHS today and get 12 months for the price of 9